 Located at 6950 W. Camp Bowie Blvd.

-ZBonz is a 10 acre, fully-irrigated park built on the former Z. Boaz Golf Course.
-ZBonz has separate sections for large and small dogs, sized at 7 acres and 3 acres respectively.
+ZBonz is a ten acre, fully-irrigated park built on the former Z. Boaz Golf Course.
+ZBonz has separate sections for large and small dogs, sized at seven acres and three acres respectively.
 It's also equipped with two shelters, various agility items, pet fountains and two aerated ponds — perfect for pups of all sizes and dispositions.

-Note: ZBonz is closed every Monday from 6 a.m. to noon for scheduled maintenance.
+ZBonz is closed every Monday for scheduled maintenance.

 Located at 751 Beach St.